Marine mammals and sonar: Mid-frequency sonar

+Whalers quickly discovered that a frequency of three thousand hertz seemed to panic the whales, causing them to surface much more often for air, This was a "better" use for sonar because it afforded the whalers more chances to shoot the whales.
+So they equipped their catcher boats with sonar at that frequency.
+Of course the sonar also allows the whalers to follow the whale underwater, but that is its secondary use.
+Its primary use is for scaring whales so that they start "panting" at the surface.

 In 1996 twelve Cuvier's beaked whales beached themselves alive along the coast of Greece while NATO (North Atlantic Treaty Organisation) was testing an active sonar with combined low and mid-range frequency transducers, according to a paper published in the journal Nature in 1998.
 The author established for the first time the link between atypical mass strandings of whales and the use of military sonar by concluding that although pure coincidence cannot be excluded there was better than a 99.3% likelihood that sonar testing caused that stranding.
 He noted that the whales were spread along 38.2 kilometres of coast and were separated by a mean distance of 3.5 km (sd=2.8, n=11).
 This spread in time and location was atypical, as usually whales mass strand at the same place and at the same time.

 At the time that Dr. Frantzis wrote the article he was unaware of several important factors.